LCHansson/braceana/README.md

 Braceana
 ========

-An attempt to create a dirt simple publishing platform in R/shiny.
+Braceana is an attempt to create a dirt simple publishing platform in R/shiny.
+It is licensed under the AGPL version 3 (see enclosed LICENSE).

 ### Features

+- Supports pages and blog posts
-- Auto-generated blogging from R Markdown files
+- Auto-generated HTML from R Markdown files
-- Include Shiny widgets and apps
+- Run Shiny widgets and apps
+- Easy theming with baseline CSS

 ### Requirements

-Braceana requires Shiny version >=0.10, markdown version >=0.7.4, and rmarkdown version >=0.3.3.
+Braceana requires `shiny` version >=0.10.1, `markdown` version >=0.7.4, and `rmarkdown` version >=0.3.3.

 Braceana can be run locally using the 'shiny' package, or remotely using a Shiny hosting service like [Shinyapps.io](http://shinyapps.io).